Mirror symmetry for the Tate curve via tropical and log corals: Tropical Corals on

-The main result in this section is that the space $\mathcal{T}_{(\Gamma,u)}$ of general tropical corals of given type $(\Gamma,u)$ is a convex polyhedron of dimension $l-1$ where $l$ is the number of unbounded edges of $\Gamma$.
+In this section, we show that the space $\mathcal{T}_{(\Gamma,u)}$ of isomorphism classes of general tropical corals of given type $(\Gamma,u)$ forms a convex polyhedron of dimension $l-1$ where $l$ is the number of unbounded edges of $\Gamma$.